Rustam-Z/big-data/Big Data/big_data.md

 **Functionality of each component**
 - Master node
-    - Namenode = central file system manager, the central piece of HDFS
+    - **Namenode** = central file system manager, the central piece of HDFS, client applications communicate to the NameNode at any time they need to locate a file, or when the file should be added, copied, moved or deleted.
-    - Secondary namenode = data backup of name node (not a hot standby), kind of checkpoint.
+    - **Secondary namenode** = data backup of name node (not a hot standby), kind of checkpoint.
-    - Job tracker: Centralized job scheduler
+    - **Job tracker**: Centralized job scheduler
 - Slave nodes
-    - Data nodes: machines where the data gets stored and processed.
+    - **Data nodes**: machines where the data gets stored and processed.
 All big data processing happens on the data node.
+It can perform jobs like semantic and language analysis, statistics and machine learning tasks, and also jobs like clustering, data import, data export, search, decompression and indexing.
-    - Task tracker: track the activities happing on the data node, and report it to job tracker.
+    - **Task tracker**: track the activities happing on the data node, and report it to job tracker.
 Each data node has its task tracker.
-- Note: Every slave node keeps sending a heart beat signal to the name node once every 3 seconds to state that they are alive.
+- **Note!** Every slave node keeps sending a heart beat signal to the name node once every 3 seconds to state that they are alive.
 What happens is when the data node goes down?

-**EXTRA NOTES**
+**Extra Notes**
 - [Are Secondary NameNode and Standby node mean the same thing?](https://community.cloudera.com/t5/Support-Questions/Are-Secondary-NameNode-and-Standby-node-mean-the-same-thing/td-p/221582)
 There are two different concepts.
 HDFS can be deployed in two modes.
 1) Without HA 2) With HA.
 In without HA mode, HDFS will have Namenode and Secondary Namenode.
 Here, secondary namenode periodically take snapshot of namenode and keep the metadata (fsimage) and audit logs up to date.
 So in case of Namenode failure, Secondary Namenode will have copy of latest namenode activity and prevent data loss.
 In HA mode, HDFS have two set of Namenodes.
 One acts as active namenode and another acts as Standby Namenode.
 The duties of standby namenode is similar to Secondary namenode where it keeps the track of active namenode activity and take snapshot periodically.
 Here, in case of active namenode failure, standby namenode automatically takes the control and becomes active.
 This way user will not notice the failure in namenode.
 This way High availability is guaranteed.
 - Secondary NameNode is not required in HA configuration because the Standby node also performs the tasks of the Secondary NameNode
+- **FSimage**.
+It is a file on Name Node’s Local File System, containing entire HDFS file system namespace (including mapping of blocks to files and file system properties).
+Details about the *location* of the data on the Data Blocks and which blocks are stored on which node.
+- **Editlog**.
+Transaction Log is kept on Name Node’s Local File System and stores a record/entry for *all changes* that happen in File System Metadata.
+- If the number of edit logs and FSImage is big, more metadata is stored by *NameNode*.
+Therefore, naturally, it takes more time to start.
+A lot of small files also bring a communication overhead—*NameNode* handles information of more blocks, so it communicates more often with *DataNodes*.

 **What is the job in Hadoop eco system?**
 - A job is a *task* submitted to the cluster by the user